-FINDING: To ensure compliance with the above criterion the following condition of approval has been proposed by the applicant.
+FINDING: To ensure compliance with the above criterion the following condition of approval has been added.

-Utility Provider Coordination: The developer of a property is responsible for coordinating the development plan with the applicable utility providers and paying for the extension and installation of utilities not otherwise available to the subject property.
+Utility Provider Coordination: At all times, the developer of a property is responsible for coordinating the development plan with the applicable utility providers and paying for the extension and installation of utilities not otherwise available to the subject property.